tiaanduplessis/nanoreset/README.md

 ## Contribute

 Contributions are welcome.
 Please open up an issue or create PR if you would like to help out.

-Note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License